tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Android 端集成/接入指引（带 UI）_intl_en.md

 ## Product Overview
 The Tencent Cloud RT-Cube Player for Android is an open-source player component of Tencent Cloud.
-It integrates quality monitoring, video encryption, Top Speed Codec, definition switching, and small window playback and is suitable for all VOD and live playback scenarios.
+It integrates quality monitoring, video encryption, Top Speed Codec, definition selection, and small window playback and is suitable for all VOD and live playback scenarios.
 It encapsulates complete features and provides upper-layer UIs to help you quickly create a playback program comparable to mainstream video applications.

 If the Player component cannot meet your custom requirements and you have development experience, you can integrate the Player SDK to customize the player UI and playback features.

 ## Prerequisites
 1. To try out all features of the player, we recommend you activate [VOD](https://intl.cloud.tencent.com/product/vod).
-If you don't have an account yet, [sign up](https://intl.cloud.tencent.com/login) first.
-If you don't use the VOD service, skip this step; however, you can use only basic player features after integration.
+If you don't have an account yet, [sign up](https://intl.cloud.tencent.com/login) for one first.
+If you don't use the VOD service, you can skip this step; however, you will only be able to use basic player features after integration.
 2. Download and install [Android Studio](https://developer.android.com/studio).
 If you have already done so, skip this step.

 ## Content Summary